 21 - [Early Christian Doctrines by J. Kelley - Oxford U.]

 At the time I first read this document I tried hard to overlook its awkward typography and ignorance of scholarly convention.
 All that distracting capitalization, those crude footnotes without page numbers, the constant running together of quotations from different works in the same paragraph—all very amateurish, but not necessarily indicative of its truth or falsehood, I told myself.
-But when, in just the last year, I closely checked the actual content, I found it contains falsifications which have to be deliberate.
+But when I took a close look at the actual content I found it contains falsifications which have to be deliberate.
 I will conclusively document this.